StateLibraryVictoria/metadata-clean-up/README.md

 ### In development scripts

+## Future scripts

+Creating scripts for the creation of MANY records.
+- Taking data from Excel spreadsheet
+- Creates 1xx, 300, 6xx from parent records

 #### run_call.py

 Retrieves a list of MMS Ids supplied as a csv value in the environment variable MMS_IDS, writes the XML records to output directory, and retrieves a list of parent record MMS Ids.